 The survey found that a majority of Canadian plan sponsors:

-Are establishing clear long-term goals that are monitored and measured
+- Are establishing clear long-term goals that are monitored and measured as standard practice;

-Are paying closer attention to plan funding and viewing performance as
+- Are paying closer attention to plan funding and viewing performance as critical; and,

 Managing Benefits and Liabilities

 Plans in different sectors are using varying approaches when they see a need to make changes to DB plan benefits.

 The private sector plans are more likely to make fundamental changes to member benefits.
 Like corporate plans in other parts of the world, many Canadian sponsors have already closed or intend to close plans to new members, freeze accruals for existing members, and/or switch to a pension structure where more of the risks are borne by plan members.